diautzi/skiMapperFront/README.md

 # SkiMapper-Frontend

+Platform connecting backcountry skiers with trails, where users can:
+- search trails by name and by location
+-  add them to their favorite trails
+-  signup/login into their accounts
-Platform connecting backcountry skiers with trails, where they can search trails by name and by location, can add them to their favorite trails.
-Users can post comments about favorite trails and see all details including Google Maps location.
-Built with RESTful API architecture and CRUD functionalities.
+-  post comments about favorite trails and check trail details, including Google Maps location Built with RESTful API architecture and CRUD functionalities.

 ![SkiMapper](https://github.com/diautzi/SkiMapperFront/blob/master/welcomePage.png)